corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

     }
 ]
 ```
-Some HSMs (e.g. Gemalto Luna) also require shared libraries to be provided.
+Some HSMs (e.g. Gemalto Luna, AWS CloudHSM) also require shared libraries to be provided.
 An example configuration block for this is:

 ```guess
 hsmLibraries = [